macadelicss/aurora/README.md

-# aurora_main
+# Auroa

-This is a Rails 7.1 app.
+This is a Rails 7.1 app, mixed with everything under the sun...

 ## Prerequisites